Tdema604/Homework_bot/README.md

-I'm# Telegram Homework Forwarder Bot
+jiI'm# Telegram Homework Forwarder Bot

 A professional, automated Telegram bot system that forwards homework messages from a **Student Group** to a **Parent Group** based on specific keywords, ensuring streamlined communication between teachers and parents.
 Spam and non-homework messages are automatically filtered and deleted to maintain a clean environment.